pscally1005/pscally1005.github.io/_posts/delete/2024-04-01-fish-chips.markdown

 - Preheat your air fryer to 400F, and lightly spray the basket with oil.
 Add in the fries, and air fry for about 6 minutes

 - Moving on to the fish.
-Lightly coat the fish in olive oil
+Lightly coat the fish in <a href='/misc/olive-oil'>olive oil</a>

 - In a small bowl, mix together the breading ingredients of oat flour and spices (lemon pepper, thyme, and chili powder)